 Letting go of a toxic relationship can be incredibly difficult.

-We hold on to the person who we hope they can be or because of how things were in the beginning or because of the belief that we don’t want give up.
-Ironically, thinking all of those things, is only hurting us.
+We hold on to the person who we hope they can be or because of how things were in the beginning or because of the belief that we don’t want to give up.
+Ironically, thinking all of those things are only hurting us.